Grilled Porterhouse with Shallots and Potatoes

 - 2 1/4 pounds bone-in porterhouse or sirloin steak

 Heat a grill to medium-high.
-Place shallots and potatoes separately on two large double layers of foil lined with parchment paper; drizzle with olive oil and season with salt and pepper.
-Fold parchment and foil around vegetables and crimp edges to form two packets.
+Place shallots and potatoes separately on 2 large double layers of foil lined with parchment paper; drizzle with olive oil and season with salt and pepper.
+Fold parchment and foil around vegetables and crimp edges to form 2 packets.

 Clean and lightly oil hot grill.
 Grill vegetables, flipping once, until shallots are soft and potatoes are cooked through and crisp around edges, 30 minutes.